Technical Support Office (TECHSO)

 To propose software development which is more involved than a trivial web edit, bug fix, or tinkering with a current system, please follow these steps.

 - A written Requirements Specification must exist.
-The Technical Support Manager, or another member of TECHSO, will meet with you to write such.
+The Technical Operations Manager, or another member of TECHSO, will meet with you to write such.
 You may, of course, write it yourself and pass on to us.
 It is expected that one to five pages - excluding any existing attachments - should be sufficient to capture requirements.
 (We will build up a body of these so you can see typical examples.)

 - The Requirements Specification can be in any document format (Wiki, Word, Google Doc, etc.) provided it is kept online and version controlled.